alexbenko/ourlife-fe/README.md

 * [Typescript](https://www.typescriptlang.org/docs/)

 ## Live URL
-To see this project live, visit : https://ourlife-fe.vercel.app/ Please keep in mind this is the earlist working version of my project and there are a lot of changes I am going to implement before I consider this complete.
+Please keep in mind this is the earlist working version of my project and there are a lot of changes I am going to implement before I consider this complete.

 <!-- ABOUT THE PROJECT -->